 1977 – today

-In this logo, the company name is rendered in a slightly modified version of the Contact font, which began to be used in advertising in 1964 and gradually became the basis for the new wordmark.
+In this logo, the company name is set in a slightly modified version of the Contact font, which was first used in advertising in 1964 and gradually became the basis for the new wordmark.
 Initially, the “Marlboro” name appeared on marketing materials, and in 1977, it was combined with the red polygonal “roof” and used on cigarette packaging for the first time.

 Neo Contact from American Type Founders visually resembles the older fonts previously used by the tobacco manufacturer.
 It features similarly long vertical lines, but in this version, they are thicker than in earlier logos.
 All other strokes, including the horizontal serifs, have also been bolder.
-This makes the brand name appear strong, powerful, and impressive, promoting the idea that Marlboro cigarettes are intended for women and men.
+This makes the brand name appear strong, powerful, and impressive, suggesting that Marlboro cigarettes are intended for both women and men.

 The increased boldness makes the lettering seem larger than before.
 This effect is further enhanced by removing the Philip Morris crest, which had long adorned the packaging of tobacco products.
 Now, the wordmark sits directly beneath the red polygon with a triangular notch and is perceived as a harmonious extension of it.
-The “roof” has been significantly altered compared to the 1959 logo—it is longer and flatter to match the text’s size roughly.
+The “roof” has been significantly altered compared to the 1959 logo; it is longer and flatter to roughly match the text’s size.

 The new proportions of the emblem help balance the color ratio.
-Red no longer dominates—it is visually balanced by white and black, which play key roles in establishing the brand’s identity.
-Black highlights the text, making it memorable; red conveys a sense of determination and boldness; and white visually links these two colors, maintaining a sense of harmony.
+Red no longer dominates; it is visually balanced by white and black, which play key roles in establishing the brand’s identity.
+Black highlights the text, making it memorable; red conveys determination and boldness; and white visually links these two colors, maintaining a sense of harmony.
 This contrasting palette creates a strong and confident image of Marlboro, associated with longstanding traditions.